Find Affordable College Courses

 UMass Amherst Natural Resources & Conservation Bachelor’s Program

-The natural resources and conservation program at UMass Amherst awarded 126 bachelor's degrees in 2020-2021.
-About 49% of these degrees went to men with the other 51% going to women.
-The typical natural resources and conservation bachelor's degree program is made up of only 44% men.
+For the most recent academic year available, 47% of natural resources & conservation bachelor's degrees went to men and 53% went to women.
+The typical natural resources & conservation bachelor's degree program is made up of only 42% men.
 So male students are more repesented at UMass Amherst since its program graduates 5% more men than average.

 undefined

-About 81% of those who receive a bachelor's degree in natural resources and conservation at UMass Amherst are white.
+About 75% of those who receive a bachelor's degree in natural resources & conservation at UMass Amherst are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Massachusetts Amherst with a bachelor's in natural resources and conservation.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Massachusetts Amherst with a bachelor's in natural resources & conservation.

 undefined